pravega/flink-tools/README.md

   Dell EMC Streaming Data Platform (SDP).
-  These Flink tools may also be used in other Flink installations, including open-source, although the exact deployment method depends on your environment and is not documented here.
+  These Flink tools may also be used in other Flink installations, including open-source, although the exact deployment methods depend on your environment and are not documented here.

-## Continuously copying a Pravega stream to AWS S3
+## Stream-to-file: Continuously copying a Pravega stream to files

 ### Overview

-This Flink job will continuously copy a Pravega stream to a set of objects on AWS S3.
+This Flink job will continuously copy a Pravega stream to a set of files on S3, HDFS, or any other Flink-supported file system.
 It uses Flink checkpoints to provide exactly-once guarantees, ensuring that events are never missed nor duplicated.
 It automatically recovers from failures and resumes where it left off.
 It can use parallelism for high-volume streams with multiple segments.

 By default, it writes a new file every 1 minute.
-Objects are written using the following directory structure.
+Files are written using the following directory structure.
 ```
 sample1/2020-05-10--18/part-0-0
 sample1/2020-05-10--18/part-0-1